Youstart-Labs/SummerTraining2018/00_HTMLCSS/1_BasicsOfWebPage/README.md

-# HTML Sample - Youstart Labs
+# Web Basic - Youstart Labs

 Read the Basics of Web Page - with Slides given on Youstart Labs site: